naomis-archive/novas-handbook/docs/pages/developer.md

 ### Write Access

-If you think you need maintainer access on one of our projects to perform your work, let nhcarrigan know and we can discuss it further.
+If you think you need maintainer access on one of our projects to perform your work, let Naomi know and we can discuss it further.